Lowland Football League

-The Scottish Lowland Football League (SLFL, commonly known as the Lowland League) is a senior football league based in central and southern Scotland.
+The Scottish Lowland Football League (SLFL, commonly known as the Lowland League) and the Park’s Motor Group Scottish Lowland League for sponsorship reasons is a senior football league based in central and southern Scotland.
 The league sits at level 5 on the Scottish football league system, acting as a feeder to the Scottish Professional Football League, and is above three regional leagues at level 6.

-Founded in 2013, it is currently composed of 19 member clubs in a single division.
+Founded in 2013, it is currently composed of 18 member clubs in a single division.
 Geographically, the league covers an area south of Dundee in the Lowlands area of Scotland.

-Since 2014-15, it has featured in the senior pyramid system.
+Since 2014–15, it has featured in the senior pyramid system.
 The winners take part in an end of season promotion play-off with the Highland Football League champions, with the winners then competing against the bottom club in Scottish League Two for a place in the SPFL.
 Promotion and relegation also exists between the three Lowlands-based regional leagues at level 6 (East, South, and West).

+Season 2025–26 will be the last season in the league's current format ahead of the league splitting into Lowland League East and Lowland League West ahead of season 2026–27.